MC-BA-Bee/GSN-GenshinStudentNumbers/README.md

 Want to make the class even more exciting?
-Come and draw the card!
+Come and try to draw the card!

 After v4.5:
 We use .exe to run our program.
 So, you can run it directly on Windows®computer everywhere!
 (Even without Python)